SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 1. To do this, click on "+" button after "Add a Trigger" step.
 From Smart Menu, select Form.
 2. Enter the  prompt to generate input form "create input form that has productname, quantity, price, supplier".
 3.Once the form is generated, go to the side panel by clicking on .
-Fill the missing details a)Subject : PR Form b)Users : Map to "Started By" c)Select Variables, configure a process custom variable "totalprice" (of string type) and Save the process.
+Fill the missing details
+   a.
+Subject : PR Form
+   b.
+Users : Map to "Started By"
+   c.
+Select Variables, configure a process custom variable "totalprice" (of string type) and Save the process.
   Note:  Save work with each step just to make sure we do not lose out on any information

 <img width="612" height="557" alt="image" src="https://github.com/user-attachments/assets/913ce145-1943-4993-b876-8e3b50b71d55" />